 The Oates initiated extensive improvements to the estate and Hall.
 Both William and Caroline greatly expanded the Hall.
 The substantial Victorian extension to the rear was erected around 1892, together with a new stable block and a service cottage.
 About 1914, in memory of her beloved son, Caroline added a further extension, featuring a large chapel on the first floor dedicated to his memory.

 From 1887 until his death in 1917 the devoted Rector of Gestingthorpe was the Revd.
 C.T.D.
 Bromwich.
 In the 1890’s St Mary’s was described as in a highly unsafe condition, over the following decades, under Bromwich’s direction, the church was lovingly restored.
 Leaning walls were stabilised, the south arcade rebuilt, a magnificent new organ provided, tower bells recast, a new ringing platform built, much of the stained glass inserted, the brass lectern and some church plate donated and the rood screen restored.
 Bromwich got on well with the Oates, and the family provided a large proportion of the restoration funds.

 The improvements by the Oates family to Gestingthorpe’s two most prominent buildings greatly benefited the village, in a way that must have appealed to the parochial pride of all the inhabitants.

-With these words, Antarctic explorer Capt Lawrence Oates set out to meet his death just over 100 years ago, aged 31, and entered the history books.
+With these words, Antarctic explorer Captain Lawrence Oates set out to meet his death just over 100 years ago, he died on his birthday (17th March 1912) aged 32, and entered the history books.